jjaroztegi/BuildingSignalSimulator/doc/README.md

 ### Option 1: Manual Setup

+#### Windows University Environment

 1. Clone the repository
-2. Ensure Java 1.8.0_131 is installed and JAVA_HOME is set
-3. Install Apache Tomcat 9.0.89
-4. Run the build script:
+2. Run the build script:

-    ```bash
+    ```batch
     build_uni.bat
     ```

     This script handles:

+    - Environment variables configuration
     - Java compilation
-    - Database connection testing
     - Deployment to Tomcat

+3. Access the application at: http://localhost:8082/BuildingSignalSimulator

+#### Linux/Mac Environment

+1. Clone the repository
+2. Ensure Java and Tomcat are installed and JAVA_HOME is set
+3. Modify the build.sh script to set the correct TOMCAT_WEBAPPS path
+4. Make the build script executable and run it:

+    ```bash
+    chmod +x build.sh
+    ./build.sh
+    ```

+    This script handles:

+    - Java compilation
+    - Compiling with Java 8 compatibility and migrating to Jakarta EE
+    - Deployment to Tomcat

-5. Access the application at: http://localhost:8082/BuildingSignalSimulator
+5. Access the application at: http://localhost:8080/BuildingSignalSimulator

 ### Option 2: Docker Setup